tajjankovic/Spin-induced-offset-stream-self-crossing-shocks-in-TDEs/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)  -->

 <!--  In recent years, there have been several studies related to numerical simulations of TDEs ([[1]](#1), [[2]](#2), [[3]](#3), [[4]](#4), [[5]](#5), [[6]](#6)).  -->
-Tidal disruption events occur at the center of a galaxy when a star is disrupted in the supermassive black hole’s tidal field.
-Following the disruption, approximately half of the elongated stream of debris returns to the black hole’s vicinity.
-Due to relativistic apsidal precession, the part of the stream that passed pericenter collides with the still-infalling gas, leading to a self-crossing shock that triggers accretion disk formation.
-If the black hole spins, the additional Lense-Thirring precession induces an offset between these two colliding components that can affect the outcome of the interaction.
-We study this effect of the black hole’s spin by locally simulating collisions between two streams, which are offset in the direction perpendicular to their orbital plane.
+After a star is disrupted, the part of the elongated stream of debris that passed the pericenter collides with the still-infalling gas due to the relativistic apsidal precession, leading to a self-crossing shock.
+For rotating black holes the relativistic Lense-Thirring precession causes a misalignment between the colliding streams.
+We study the impact of the black hole's spin on the outflow from the self-crossing shock by locally simulating the collision between two streams with widths $H$ offset by a distance $\Delta z$.

-We have simulated 21 stream collisions corresponding to values of the offset $\Delta z \in [0, 1.8H]$, with an increment of $0.1H$, where $H$ is the stream height, and calculated the outflow rate in terms of the polar angle $\theta$ and azimuthal angle $\phi$.
-This code outputs the mass flux $F$ along the given direction by specifying $\Delta z$, $\theta$ and $\phi$.
+We have simulated 21 stream collisions corresponding to values of the offset $\Delta z \in [0, 1.8H]$, with an increment of $0.1H$, and calculated the outflow rate in terms of the polar angle $\theta$ and azimuthal angle $\phi$.
+This code uses results from our simulations as an input and outputs the normalized mass flux $F$ (normalized by the total outflow rate) along the given direction by specifying $\Delta z$, $\theta$ and $\phi$.
+For values of $\Delta z$ that we have not simulated a stream collision, we implement linear interpolation.
 More details are available in [OUR PAPER](https://arxiv.org/)

 <p align="right">(<a href="#top">back to top</a>)</p>